core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The group mode MUST be used to protect group requests intended for multiple recipients or for the whole group.
 This includes both requests directly addressed to multiple recipients, e.g., sent by the client over multicast, as well as requests sent by the client over unicast to a proxy, that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.
 For encryption and decryption operations, the Signature Encryption Algorithm from the Common Context is used.

-As per {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}, group requests sent over multicast MUST be Non-Confirmable, and thus are not retransmitted by the CoAP messaging layer.
-Instead, applications should store such outgoing messages for a predefined, sufficient amount of time, in order to correctly perform possible retransmissions at the application layer.
-According to {{Section 5.2.3 of RFC7252}}, responses to Non-Confirmable group requests SHOULD also be Non-Confirmable, but endpoints MUST be prepared to receive Confirmable responses in reply to a Non-Confirmable group request.
-Confirmable group requests are acknowledged in non-multicast environments, as specified in {{RFC7252}}.
+As per {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}, group requests sent over multicast MUST be Non-confirmable, and thus are not retransmitted by the CoAP messaging layer.
+Instead, applications should store such outgoing messages for a predefined, sufficient amount of time, in order to correctly perform potential retransmissions at the application layer.
+According to {{Section 5.2.3 of RFC7252}}, responses to Non-confirmable group requests SHOULD also be Non-confirmable, but endpoints MUST be prepared to receive Confirmable responses in reply to a Non-confirmable group request.
+Confirmable group requests are acknowledged when sent over non-multicast transports, as specified in {{RFC7252}}.

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{RFC8613}}.
 However, a recipient MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}} of this document, or which is not cryptographically validated in a successful way.
 In either case, it is RECOMMENDED that the recipient does not send back any error message.
 This prevents servers from replying with multiple error messages to a client sending a group request, so avoiding the risk of flooding and possibly congesting the network.